-Spain v Albania
+Spain snatch friendly win over Albania

 Post update

-Attempt blocked.
-Pablo Sarabia (Spain) left footed shot from the left side of the box is blocked.
-Assisted by Pedri.
+Goal!
+Spain 2, Albania 1.
+Dani Olmo (Spain) right footed shot from the centre of the box to the top right corner.
+Assisted by Jordi Alba.

 Post update

-Attempt saved.
-Pedri (Spain) right footed shot from the centre of the box is saved in the bottom left corner.

-Ferran Torres (Spain) wins a free kick in the attacking half.
+Yeremi Pino (Spain) wins a free kick in the defensive half.

 Post update